 Named after Tuburcio Vasquez, the famed Mexican bandit who used this spooky desert backdrop as his hiding place, Vasquez Rocks are the strange rock formations that can be seen along Highway 14 (the Antelope Valley Freeway) in northern Los Angeles County.
 Its most famous appearances include TV's Star Trek, Blazing Saddles, Bill & Ted’s Bogus Adventure, Short Circuit and as the modern Stone Age family community of Bedrock in 1994's The Flintstones.
 The rocks can be glimpsed during a road trip scene in Little Miss Sunshine.
 Nearby movie ranches include Melody Ranch, seen in Quentin Tarantino’s Oscar-winning Django Unchained and the site of the annual Santa Clarita Cowboy Festival.

 9. Paramount Ranch, Agoura

-Note: Most of Paramount Ranch was destroyed by the 2018 Woolsey Fire, but there are currently plans to rebuild it.
+Paramount Ranch was devastated by the 2018 Woolsey Fire, but since reopened to the public.

 10. Leo Carrillo State Beach, Malibu